Consultation with Officers of the Commission

 Prospective applicants are encouraged to contact officers of the Commission at an early stage to discuss their proposals for establishing and operating a licensable business in the Isle of Man.
 These discussions enable the Commission’s officers to give applicants any appropriate guidance where it is sought and to identify any foreseeable difficulties connected with the proposed operation.
 It also enables the Commission to provide guidance on which classes of regulated activity the licence is required to cover and on any other matters which may be relevant.

-On completion of these enquiries the Chief Executive will make a recommendation to the Board of Commissioners (“the Board”) as to whether a licence should be granted and detailing any conditions that it may be appropriate to place on the licence.
-Please note that for this purpose the Chief Executive of the Commission is part of the executive staff, and does not take his place as a member of the Board.
+On completion of these enquiries the Executive will make a recommendation to the Board of Commissioners (“the Board”) as to whether a licence should be granted and detailing any conditions that it may be appropriate to place on the licence.
+Please note that for this purpose the Chief Executive of the Commission is part of the executive staff, and does not take his place at the licence hearing as a member of the Board.

 The Hearing by the Board of Commissioners